Elizabeth Cass: Mistaken arrest

 On 30 June Bowman wrote to the Metropolitan Police headquarters to complain about the police's action in the case.
-The day after, Llewellyn Atherley-Jones, Liberal MP for North-Western Durham, first raised the case in Parliament.
+The day after, Llewellyn Atherley-Jones, Liberal MP for North West Durham, first raised the case in Parliament.
 Atherley-Jones, a barrister by profession, took up Cass's case and on 5 July he asked the Home Secretary Henry Matthews to order an inquiry.
 Matthews, noting that no conviction resulted, gave what seemed to Atherley-Jones to be a flippant answer and Atherley-Jones then decided he would seek to raise the matter on the adjournment.
 He managed to defeat the government by five votes.

 The Home Secretary then ordered the Commissioner of Police for the Metropolis, Sir Charles Warren, to undertake an inquiry.
 PC Endacott was suspended on 6 July and the Lord Chancellor began an inquiry into the conduct of Mr. Newton.
 The Metropolitan Police inquiry opened on 11 July and after six days of hearings concluded on 26 July.
 The report did not make any findings as to whether the arrest was justified (calling for the evidence to be tested in a court under oath), but Sir Charles Warren concluded "I am not prepared to say that I can see any grounds for accusing PC Endacott of wilful perjury.
-However, that is a matter on which I think the Public Prosecutors should decide".
+However, that is a matter on which I think the Public Prosecutors should decide."

 Bowman and Cass had already begun a private prosecution of PC Endacott for perjury, and after due consideration the Law Officers wrote to their solicitors offering to take over the case, or permitting the case to go ahead under their direction.
 They chose the second option.
 Colleagues within the Metropolitan Police raised a subscription to pay for Endacott's defence.
 Meanwhile, the informal inquiry into the magistrate had concluded in secret, with the decision to give Newton a formal reprimand.
 Newton had relied for justification of his warning to Cass on a statute that allowed a magistrate to issue such a warning to a defendant who had been found guilty but whom the magistrate felt was undeserving of any sentence, and the Lord Chancellor's letter highlighted this as a mistake in law.